Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 Interpretation of MRI’s “Traditional Dating App Problems” Publications

-MRI publications including
+MRI publications include:

 The Mental Health Impacts of Dating Apps: A Clinician’s Guide,